 Now we define the boundary of a right-angled Coxeter group.

 \begin{definition} \begin{enumerate}[(i)] \item Let $X$ be a $\catz$ space.
-The \emph{$\catz$ boundary} $\bdcatz{X}$ of the space $X$ is the space of geodesic rays starting in some fixed point $x_0$ with the topology of the inverse system $(\{S_R:R>0\},\{\pi^R_r:R>r>0\})$, where $S_R$ are the points at distance $R$ from $x_0$, and $\pi^R_r$ is the natural projection from $S_R$ onto $S_r$ (mapping the point $x$ of the larger sphere to the unique point $x'$ of the smaller sphere lying on the geodesic that joins $x_0$ with $x$).
+The \emph{$\catz$ boundary} (also known as the \emph{visual boundary}) $\bdcatz{X}$ of the space $X$ is the space of geodesic rays starting at some fixed point $x_0$, with the topology of the inverse system $(\{S_R:R>0\},\{\pi^R_r:R>r>0\})$, where $S_R$ are the points at distance $R$ from $x_0$, and $\pi^R_r$ is the natural projection from $S_R$ onto $S_r$ (mapping the point $x$ of the larger sphere to the unique point $x'$ of the smaller sphere lying on the geodesic that joins $x_0$ with $x$).

 \item Let $W_N$ be a right-angled Coxeter group.
 The \emph{boundary} of $W_N$ is the space $\bd{W_N}:=\bdcatz{\Sigma_N}$. \end{enumerate} \end{definition}